eclipse-iceoryx/iceoryx/doc/design/service-discovery.md

 #### SOME/IP-SD

 * Very similar to AUTOSAR Adaptive
-* @todo ask Marika about the details
+* @todo check with Marika about the details

 #### Cyclone DDS and ROS 2